1995-1996: Stanley Cup Champions

 Hem Tagging

-Crest The most obvious feature that defines the first year Avalanche jerseys is the smaller crest.
+Crest Besides the hem tag, one of the most obvious features that defines the first year Avalanche jerseys is the smaller crest.
 The crest measures 10.5 inches from the tip of the "A" to the bottom-most portion under the puck.

 Numbers A lesser known feature of the 1995-96's is the number size.
 Both the 95-96's and 96-97's carried larger numbers than later shirts.
 The back numbers measure 12.75 inches, while the sleeve numbers measure 4.5 inches.